 Primary Care Physician (PCP): Many insurance plans require members to choose or be assigned to a PCP, who is responsible for providing or authorizing all medical care for the patient.

 Prior Authorization/Pre-certification: Advance formal approval required by the insurance company prior to medical services being rendered.
 The insurance company approves services based on their determination of medical necessity, appropriateness, and other pertinent factors.
 Emergency services are not prior-authorized, but in most cases must be reported to the insurance company within twenty-four (24) hours.

 Referral: A physician’s medical order for consultations/services for the patient with a specialist.

 Self-Pay (Private Pay): Patients who do not have insurance or those who are not approved to seek services at a particular health care provider are considered a self-pay patient who is expected to pay for the medical services they receive.

 Subscribe/Insured: The person who is enrolled for benefits with the insurance company, either under group plans, private or governmental agencies.

-UB04 and 1500 Claim Forms: Federally mandated insurance claim forms used to bill medical bills to insurance payer.
+UB04 and 1500 Claim Forms: Federally-mandated insurance claim forms used to bill medical expenses to insurance payer.
 The UB04 form is used for hospital/clinic technical charge billing.
 The 1500 claim form is used for physician professional charge billing.

 Labor and Industries: Insurance coverage provided by an employer to pay for health care services resulting from work-related injuries and illnesses.